Azure/Enterprise-Scale/docs/enterprise-scale-iab/use-git-pipeline.md

     ![_Figure_](./media/wt-3.1-4.png)

     Once the policy is deployed with this pipeline the AzOps push process will also ensure policy compliance.
-Even if the services are deployed with the AzOps action it could take a while until the policy compliance status is reflected on your **ES-management** Management Group scope.
+The platform will evaluate compliance state.
+This will take some time (from minutes up to multiple hours) once the compliance state is evaluated you can remediate out of compliance resources via portal or follow [this instruction](./troubleshooting.md#Deploy-resource-specified-in-DINE-policies) and kickstart the process.

-    In the Azure Portal select the **ES-management** management and then click on **details** and then click on **Policies**:
+    Once the policy is remediated, in the Azure Portal select the **ES-management** management and then click on **details** and then click on **Policies**:

     ![_Figure_](./media/wt-3.1-5.png)